 Preface by Charles-David Lehrer

-Donald Baker and David Dutton always took their Tabuteau lessons together.
+Donald Baker and David Dutton always took their lessons with Tabuteau together.
 Each took notes while the other was playing.
-Once David Dutton’s notes are digitized, it will be fascinating to compare the two versions.
+Here we present the notes taken by Don Baker when David Dutton was having his lessons with Tabuteau.
 Don jotted his notes down on whatever paper he had at hand.
-He numbered his first two lessons; the remaining lessons were discerned from his writing style, the paper type, and his choice of pencil or ball-point pen.
+He numbered his first two lessons; the numbers of the remaining lessons were discerned from Don’s writing style, the paper type, and his choice of pencil or ball-point pen.
 It is here in Don’s notes that we have the first mention of why Tabuteau used two gouging machines: One machine was used to control the depth at the center of the cane; the other controlled the thickness at the sides of the cane.
 For the most part, it is Tabuteau who is speaking within Don’s notes.
 When Don makes an observation, it is clearly noted.
 Words within parentheses are his; those within brackets are the editor’s.
 There are three types of illustrations: 1) scans of Don’s original drawings; 2) scans of scores; and 3) Finale realizations.

 Thousand Oaks CA, September 2017